 • Cook the beans for at least 15 minutes on high heat or use a pressure cooker.

 Fresh or dried epazote may be purchased from Mexican, Central American and Caribbean markets, farmers markets and spice merchants.54 To maintain freshness of epazote you’ve grown and harvested, place the stems in a glass of water.
 You can also opt to refrigerate them, provided that you wrap them in damp paper towels and place them inside a loose, unsealed plastic bag.

 There are two ways to preserve epazote for future use: freezing or drying.
 To freeze this herb, place whole or chopped leaves in ice cube trays filled with water.
 If you plan to dry epazote leaves, take whole leaves and keep them inside a sealed container in a dark location.
 Once you’re ready to add them to your dishes, crumble the leaves finely to release their unique flavor.55

 Epazote Adds Some Zing to Your Dishes, but Be Careful of Possible Consequences

-Don't be taken aback by what epazote is normally called in English — this herb does a good job of providing flavor to your dishes and even health benefits too.
+Don’t be taken aback by epazote’s English nickname — wormseed — because this herb does a good job of providing flavor to your dishes and even has health benefits too.
 Although some people may find it difficult to try epazote at first because of its flavor, adding it to recipes is worth a shot.

-Just remember to minimize and/or avoid consumption of epazote if you're a pregnant or breastfeeding woman because of possible consequences to both the mother's and child's health.
+Just remember to minimize or avoid consumption of epazote if you’re pregnant or breastfeeding because of possible consequences to both your and your child’s health.
 Furthermore, if you’ll be making a traditional dish combining both epazote and beans, follow preventive measures to reduce the amounts of harmful lectins that you may end up consuming.